Texas Tech University

 • Significantly noncompliant with the university’s established standards or procedures.

-This appeal must be filed in writing within 14 days after the accused is informed of the committee's finding.
-Failure of the accused to appeal to the PSVP or President within the prescribed time limits will make the decision of the VPR final.
+This appeal must be filed in writing within 14 days after the respondent is informed of the decision of the Deciding Official.
+Failure to appeal to the President within the prescribed time limits will make the decision of the Deciding Official final.

 b.
-Within 14 days of receiving an appeal, the PSVP or President shall begin a review and investigation of the committee's finding and shall issue a decision on the appeal within 45 days of the appeal.
-In considering the appeal, the PSVP or President may act alone or involve others, as appropriate.
+Within 14 days of receiving an appeal, the President shall begin a review and investigation of the decision by the Deciding Official and shall issue a decision on the appeal within 45 days of the appeal.
+In considering the appeal, the President may act alone or involve others, as appropriate.
 The decision of the appeal shall be final.

 Operating Policies & Procedures